Canon T6i vs Sony A6300

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T6i and Sony Alpha A6300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the T6i and the A6300 have been discontinued, but can regularly be found used on eBay.
+Both the T6i and the A6300 have been discontinued, but can regularly be found used on ebay.
 The T6i was replaced by the Canon T7i, while the A6300 was followed by the Sony A6500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the T6i and A6300 can be found, respectively, in the Canon T6i Manual (free pdf) or the online Sony A6300 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon T6i or the Sony A6300 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.